tmsquare/FaaSBoost/serverless-trainticket-mongo/README.md

 # Serverless TrainTicket

-This is an open source microservice benchmark system developed by the CodeWisdom team of Fudan University according to the practice of microservices in the industry.
+This is an open source microservice benchmark system.
 It is a train booking system based on the microservice architecture, including 41 kinds of microservices.
-This project uses the open source function computing framework OpenFaaS, extracts and transforms the high-concurrency booking business of the open source microservice system TrainTicket based on the Serverless architecture, and deploys and runs it in the Kubernetes cluster.
 The main development technology frameworks used are as follows:
-- Java - OpenFaaS、OkHttp、*Spring Boot
+- Java - OpenFaaS
-- DB - MongoDB、MongoBD JDBC
+- DB - MongoDB

-## Create K8s cluster and install Openfaas

 ## Quick Start